Court Operations During COVID-19: 50-State Resources

 Court Operating Status: In-person court proceedings have been allowed to resume.
 Courtroom capacity requirements have been lifted, but judges have the authority to limit the number of people in a courtroom as necessary.
 Methods to conduct court business other than in-person proceedings (such as teleconferencing and video conferencing) should be the preferred option over in-person court proceedings.

-Jury Trials/Proceedings: In-person jury proceedings may take place if a number of requirements are met, including the adoption of public health protocols and a requirement that the court consider on the record any objection or motion related to moving forward with the proceeding.
-In criminal cases involving a potential jail or prison sentence, remote jury proceedings must not be conducted without waivers and consent from the defendant and the prosecutor.
-Remote jury proceedings must not be conducted in other cases unless the court has considered on the record any objection or motion related to moving ahead with the proceeding.
+Jury Trials/Proceedings: In-person jury proceedings have been allowed to resume.
+In criminal cases involving a potential jail or prison sentence, remote jury proceedings must not be conducted over the objection of the defendant or the prosecutor.
+Remote jury proceedings must not be conducted in other cases unless the court has considered on the record or in a written order any objection or motion related to moving ahead with the proceeding at least seven days before the jury proceeding (or as soon as practicable if the objection or motion is made or filed within seven days of the jury proceeding).

-Jury Trials/Proceedings: For courts in the Red phase, District Court and Justice Court judges are prohibited from conducting civil or criminal jury trials, with limited exceptions.
-In addition, the Management Committee of the Utah Judicial Council is authorized to approve pilot projects for jury trials in the Red phase.
-For courts in the Yellow phase, District Court and Justice Court judges may conduct criminal and civil jury trials, subject to public health protocols and other operational requirements.
+Jury Trials/Proceedings: For courts in the Yellow phase, District Court and Justice Court judges may conduct criminal and civil jury trials, subject to public health protocols and other operational requirements.

 Court Operating Status: Courts have authority to conduct all proceedings in civil matters by remote means or in person with public health protocols.
 Non-jury civil and criminal trials may be conducted by remote means or in person with public health protocols.
 The Temple of Justice building in Olympia is closed to the public until further notice.
 Check local courts for specific operating updates.

-Court Operating Status: On May 21, 2021, the Supreme Court of Wisconsin issued an order that ended prior statewide COVID-19 court operating requirements.
-As of this date, circuit courts and municipal courts, with the approval of the applicable chief judge, shall make county-wide decisions regarding court operating requirements.
+Court Operating Status: Statewide COVID-19 court operating requirements have ended.
+Circuit courts and municipal courts, with the approval of the applicable chief judge, shall make county-wide decisions regarding court operating requirements.

 Jury Trials/Proceedings: Civil and criminal jury trials can resume at a circuit court as determined via the county-level framework described above.

 Jury Trials/Proceedings: Jury trials can only be held if certain conditions are met, including a determination by the presiding judge that the trial can be conducted safely.
-Reasonable attempts should be made to reschedule criminal trials, subject to the requirement that defendants be provided with speedy trials as required by law.
-All civil trials, hearings, and motions should be postponed and rescheduled for a later date, unless the presiding judge determines that the proceedings can be held remotely or based on a COVID-19 operating plan that has been adopted by the judges of the relevant courthouse and submitted to the Wyoming Supreme Court.
-The Wyoming Judicial Branch issued a news release on February 9, 2021, stating that Wyoming courts have increased the pace of jury trials, with more scheduled for the coming months.
+Civil trials, hearings, and motions may take place based on a COVID-19 operating plan that has been adopted by the judges of the relevant courthouse and submitted to the Wyoming Supreme Court.
+COVID-19 operating plans also will govern courtroom attendance at in-person proceedings.